Social Innovation Forum 2026

 | 11:45 - 13:30 |

-Parallel Activities: Breakout Session 2: Social Innovation Impact at Local and Regional Level
+Parallel Activities: Breakout Session 2: From Impact Evaluation to Action: Better Decisions for Social Innovation

 |